-Boots - this climb requires plastic mountaineering boots but a very high quality hybrid boot will be adequate.
+Boots - this climb requires plastic mountaineering boots but a very high quality hybrid boot or double mountain will be adequate.
 If you are renting then make sure there is some movement for your foot since it will swell at altitude.
 For the high sections it is not possible to use leather boots, and even the top hybrid boots still can get wet.

 Mitts - a good pair of waterproof, lined mitts will protect against cold hands, and a good idea is to wear a pair of liner gloves inside.

 Down jacket - a good quality down jacket is necessary for this expedition, preferably with hood.